frederic-perez/AmE-dictionary/data/dictionary.md

 __pontiff__
 __pontoon__ _n_ :two::hammer: (pontoon) _The building floated on pontoons._
 __pony__ _v_
+__Ponzi scheme__ _n_ :three: A form of fraud in which belief in the success of a non-existent enterprise is fostered by the payment of quick returns to the first investors from money invested by later investors.
+Origin: Named after Charles Ponzi (died 1949), who carried out such a fraud (1919–20).
 __poo-pooked__ _A poo-pooked (poo-poohed) its properties._
 __pooch__
 __poofy__ :pencil2: